Wadaboa/bash-scripts/README.md

 6. Click on `Full Disk Access` and add the `dockerize` executable to the list
 7. Click on `Accessibility` and add the `dockerize` executable to the list

+**NOTE**: These scripts are written to work with personal settings (For example, I take for granted that my home folder is located in `/Users/Jobs`).

 ## Scripts
 ### dockerize
 Script used to automate some tasks relative to docking/undocking the system to/from home/work.\